kliu-dev/hashtags-for-change/README.md

 # Hashtags for Change

-*This project was managed under the University of Chicago's Data Science Society in Winter Quarter, 2026.
+*This project was managed under the University of Chicago's Data Science Society in Autumn Quarter, 2025.
 This repository contains a polished, easily reproducible version of my responsibilities as a member of the project team.
 The full project repository can be found [here](https://github.com/Tahvia127/Hashtags-For-Change).*